mongodb-industry-solutions/retail-store-v2/chatbot/README.md

 npm run dev
 ```

 Congratulations, you have successfully set up the demo in your own environment!
-Open your browser and navigate to http://localhost:8080/cart.Select any user to see their cart and click on the chatbot button at the bottom right corner to see the chatbot in action.
+Open your browser and navigate to http://localhost:8080/cart.
+Select any user to see their cart and click on the chatbot button at the bottom right corner to see the chatbot in action.